Introduction - There’s a Hole in The Bottom of The CVE

 4. Managed - Roles and responsibilities for optimization are understood.
 You have a clear distinction of responsibilities for each system, asset, or application owner within your organization.
 Your team also understands that reducing risk requires looking at much more than just CVEs.

-5. Continually Optimizing - You have a dedicated Exposure Management team, who clearly know that reducing risk requires looking at the full scope of exposures (such as misconfigurations, overly permissive IDs and Credential issues) and you work towards optimizing communication around exposure risk with IT.
+5. Continually Optimizing - You have a dedicated Exposure Management team, who clearly know that reducing risk requires looking at the full scope of exposures (such as misconfigurations, overly permissive IDs and other credential issues) and you work towards mobilizing communication around exposure risk with IT.

 Your Processes